 I used to have a crappy restaurant job.
-There was a career, lifetimer waiter who I really liked who gave me a valuable life trick.
-He would say my Grandpa always told me anytime you need a break at work just go to the bathroom, no one will ever bother you in the bathroom.
+There was a career, lifetimer waiter who gave me a valuable life trick.
+He told me, "anytime you need a break at work just go to the bathroom, no one will ever bother you in the bathroom".
 I have used this in all the jobs I have had after this and it always has given me just a minute of peace… until I had my baby.

 Now when I want that little break, my son follows me, or bangs on the door and cries, or I have to be as quick as I can because if I leave him alone, he very well will be on top of the refrigerator when I come out.
 Or if I bring him into the bathroom he wants to take all the toilet paper off, or break the child locks on the cabinet and somehow get the bleach spray.

 Motherhood is a job where there is no bathroom escape and so then how do I get that much needed break if I can’t even go to the bathroom in peace?

 Yet another 'to-do'

 I was recently talking about this with my mother-in-law and she said that for her, being asked to take “me time” is just one more thing on her to-do list and she feels guilty if she doesn’t do it.
 But then if she ever tried to do it she said she would feel guilty about that too, like she should be doing other things than spending time with herself.

 This seems to be very true of a certain generation that taking time for yourself is selfish.
 But I think it is important to look at what happens if you don’t take this time and what quality of parenting are you giving when you are exhausted and burned out.